Nanjing University of Information Science and Technology

+The Nanjing University of Information Science and Technology (NUIST; 南京信息工程大学) is a provincial public university in Nanjing, Jiangsu, China.
+It is affiliated with the Province of Jiangsu.
+The university is part of the Double First-Class Construction.

+The university is well known for meteorology research and education.

+The international ranking of the university has consistently declined for four consecutive years in 2021, 2022, 2023 and 2024.
+The university is involved in multiple lawsuits, including the one in which it was awarded penalty by the local court.

 History

 NUIST was formerly the Meteorology College of Nanjing University, was established in 1960 by the China Meteorological Administration, then changed the name into Nanjing Institute of Meteorology in May, 1963.
 NUIST is the oldest institution of higher learning of meteorology science in China.

 The administration of NUIST was handed over from China Meteorological Administration to Jiangsu province in February, 2000.
 Its present name of Nanjing University of Information Science and Technology (NUIST) was adopted in May, 2004 with authorization by Jiangsu Government and the Ministry of Education of PRC.

 The university is particularly well-known in China for renaming old and established departments to new ones to cash on sensation and hype.
 Following the Facebook’s change of its name to Meta in a major rebranding, China saw a surge of interest in metaverse.
 In 2022, NUIST, with no known strengths in metaverse or 3D games, renamed its Department of Information Engineering to the Department of Metaverse just to become China’s “first metaverse institution.”
 The critics argued it to be an attempt to cash on sensation and hype.
 The move was criticised by China Daily, the country's leading English newspaper, who argued that "the education and research of these departments with fashionable names are no different from before."